imahmedmunir/imahmedmunir/README.md

 💞️ I’m looking to collaborate on Security projects and Java/Spring-based solutions.

-😎 Fun fact: When things don't go right, I always turn left! 🔄
+😎 Fun fact: When things don't go right, turn left!

 ## 📫 How to reach me